justin2004/shacl_box/README.md

 ### why

 - in case you want to play around with shacl quickly
-    - https://shacl.org/playground/ does not support the advanced features yet
+    - https://shacl.org/playground/ does not support the advanced features yet but this project does

 ### how